teo-tsirpanis/uom/s3/digital-economy/verbal/text1.md

 2. In the last paragraph, the phrase "we should all act towards that great and crucial goal" means that:

-    a.People should not worry about the climate change. b.Climate change is a misunderstanding.
+    a.
+People should not worry about the climate change.
+    b.
+Climate change is a misunderstanding.
-    c.We should stop using cars.
+    c.
+We should stop using cars.
-    d.Some people have to take care of the destruction. e.__Everyone should act to prevent any further damage.__ f.Only individuals with power should try and reverse the damage.
+    d.
+Some people have to take care of the destruction.
+    e. __Everyone should act to prevent any further damage.__
+    f.
+Only individuals with power should try and reverse the damage.

 3. What is deforestation?

-    a.__The destruction of forest areas.__
+    a. __The destruction of forest areas.__
-    b.The planting of trees.
+    b.
+The planting of trees.
-    c.The protection of forests.
+    c.
+The protection of forests.
-    d.A physical process of trees.
+    d.
+A physical process of trees.
-    e.Arson.
+    e.
+Arson.
-    f.Process of oxygen production by trees.
+    f.
+Process of oxygen production by trees.

 4. How does deforestation impact climate change?

-    a.__By adding up to the greenhouse effect.__ b.By producing smaller amounts of CO2.
+    a. __By adding up to the greenhouse effect.__
+    b.
+By producing smaller amounts of CO2.
-    c.By freeing up space for human activities. d.By emitting more oxygen.
+    c.
+By freeing up space for human activities.
+    d.
+By emitting more oxygen.
-    e.By habitat destruction for many animal species. f.By creating fertile grounds for agriculture.
+    e.
+By habitat destruction for many animal species.
+    f.
+By creating fertile grounds for agriculture.

 5. Eventually, are deniers of human induced climate change right?

-    a.Yes, because climate change is a natural cycle of earth's climate. b.No, because the ozone layer hasn't properly recover. c.Yes, because high temperature isn't a hazard. d.No, because the amazon wildfire this year destroyed a wide part of the forest. e.__No, because data prove that human activity is the main source of climate change.__ f.Yes, because the average temperature of the planet hasn't increased very much.
+    a.
+Yes, because climate change is a natural cycle of earth's climate.
+    b.
+No, because the ozone layer hasn't properly recover.
+    c.
+Yes, because high temperature isn't a hazard.
+    d.
+No, because the amazon wildfire this year destroyed a wide part of the forest.
+    e. __No, because data prove that human activity is the main source of climate change.__
+    f.
+Yes, because the average temperature of the planet hasn't increased very much.